-The sun is sneaking down into the basement of the sea slowly, casting the world in soft pinks and oranges in its decent.
+The sun is sneaking down into the basement of the sea slowly, casting the world in soft pinks and oranges in its descent.
 The wind is blowing soft and cool off the water and making the humid air more bearable.
 A bird I can’t place sings a song that sounds like a melodious car alarm.
 Beneath me, the ocean swirls and swishes like a heartbeat, reaching fingers up the shore.

 I’m on the balcony, a thin white robe slicing open at my bare breast and bare thighs.
 I’m admiring my newly tanned legs in the diminishing sunlight, smoking and snapping pictures.
 I lean back, the wind sliding up my thighs like a whisper, the robe falling open a few more inches less decent considering I am naked underneath.